Inbound Marketing 101: How Architects and Contractors can Gain New Leads While Spending Less Money

 It is often referred to as self-directed marketing.

-That sounds great, but what exactly does it work?
+That sounds great, but how exactly does it work?

 Instead of your reaching out to lots of people, you want people to search and find you when the time is right for them.